KSH-code/ksh-code.github.io/_posts/2020-07-20-The-First-Time-I-Have-Entered-Contest-At-Codeforces.markdown

 category: blog
 ---

-A few days ago, I enterd a div3 contesnt.
+A few days ago, I enterd a div3 contesnt.<br>
 It was open at 11:35 p.m.
-Korean time. so I'm too tired and I entered it late.
+Korean time. so I'm too tired and I entered it late.<br><br>

-Anyway, I tried to hard but I could not understand the problme C.
+Anyway, I tried to hard but I could not understand the problme C.<br>
-I lacked the skills to understand problems so I think should grow it.
+I lacked the skills to understand problems so I think should grow it.<br><br>

-It was very  good experience to solve problmes for other competitions.
+It was very  good experience to solve problmes for other competitions.<br><br>

-In the future, I have to prepare to solve.
+In the future, I have to prepare to solve.<br>
 After next entering, I'm gonna post.